patacoing/twitch-removal-headers-bex/README.md

 ## Contribution

 Feel free to contribute to the project if you have any ideas about features or anything else by submitting a pull request.
+It would be nice if your are using another browser from the ones already tested and you test the extension on it.

 ## License